gofr-dev/gofr/docs/quick-start/configuration/page.md

 # Configurations

 GoFr reads configuration via environment variables.
 It provides an easy way to manage this.
-Application code is decoupled from how configuration is managed as per the [12-factor](https://12factor.net/config).
+Application code is decoupled from how configuration is managed as per the {% new-tab-link title="12-factor" href="https://12factor.net/config" /%}.
 Configs in GoFr can be used to initialise datasources, tracing.
 In doing so it abstract the logic and gives an easy interface to setup different things.

 To set configs create a `configs` directory in the project's root and add `.env` file.